Carolyn Friedlander is an artist specializing in modern fabric designs, quilting and sewing patterns, and quilt making with intention.

-Carolyn grew up in Lake Wales, Florida on a cattle and citrus ranch, where she spent much of her free time immersed in various creative activities such as drawing, painting, and sewing.
-She pursued a formal design education in college and graduated with a B.A. in Architecture from Washington University in St. Louis in 2006.
-After a stint in the professional architecture world, Carolyn sought a different occupation, one that would allow her to be wildly creative, utilize her design background, and work with her hands.
+Carolyn grew up on a cattle and citrus ranch in Lake Wales, Florida, where she spent most of her free time immersed in drawing, painting, and sewing.
+She earned a B.A. in Architecture from Washington University in St. Louis.
+After a stint in architecture, Carolyn sought a different occupation that would allow her to be wildly creative and work with her hands.
 Though she had long known how to sew, she quickly recognized quilting as a new passion and set out to learn everything she could about the craft.
+She was drawn to bright and bold fabrics and saw a need for clean, modern patterns.
 In 2010, she founded her business, Carolyn Friedlander LLC.

 Today Carolyn is an active presence, partnering with industry leaders to reach quilters worldwide.
 Her book, Savor Each Stitch: Studio Quilting With Mindful Design, was published in 2014, and she has designed several lines of fabric with Robert Kaufman since 2012.
 She travels often, offering quilting workshops and exhibiting her design work at industry shows.

 Carolyn Friedlander’s aesthetic draws on elements of art, architecture, and the history of quilt making.
 She finds inspiration in features of the Florida landscape, as well as in the architecture, history, and cultural identity of St. Louis, where she lived during college and her early career.
 Carolyn’s work examines the duality inherent in modern approaches to traditional craft: the intersections between manufactured and organic, experimental and time tested, machine pieced and hand sewn.
 She explores these influences and others for fresh ideas that will contribute to both the present and future of the craft.